EC7495/Jarvis/README.md

 Post conditions:

 - Logs in to the account provided.
-Execution terminates once home page is reached
+Execution terminates once home page is reached.

 ### Syntax